Online MFT programs and student resources

 What do marriage and family therapists do?

-MFTs play an integral role in the interpersonal development of their clients.
+MFTs play an integral role in their clients’ interpersonal development.
 They diagnose and provide treatments to equip their clients with the tools they need to grow confident and happy.
-Marriage and family therapists are crucial in healing interpersonal relationships that need third-party help to mend.
-They facilitate conversation that promotes interconnectedness and self-awareness.
+Marriage and family therapists are crucial in healing interpersonal relationships that need third-party help.
+They can facilitate conversations that promote interconnectedness and self-awareness.

 What is the difference between mental health counseling and marriage and family therapy?